 Health officials in Orange County have issued blue-green algae alerts for seven separate lakes in the Orlando area.

-On Friday, February 10, Florida Department of Health in Orange County officials issued blue-green algae alerts for Lake Burkett, Lake Martha, Lake Baldwin, Lake Virginia, Big Sand Lake, Sunset Lake, and Lake Sue.
-The alerts come in response to water samples taken from the lakes between February 6 and February 9.
+On Tuesday, February 21, Florida Department of Health in Orange County officials issued blue-green algae alerts for Lake Pearl, Lake Osceola, and Lake Maitland.
+The alerts come in response to water samples taken from the lakes on February 14 and 15.